Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 Island hopping is the go-to activity in Coron.
 With lakes, lagoons, World War II shipwrecks, coral reefs, and white-sand beaches to see, how could you resist?

-There are four tours in Coron: A, B, C and D.
+There are four fixed tours in Coron: A, B, C and D.

-You don’t need to do all four tours, so I recommend using my guide to the best Coron island hopping tours to read a detailed summary of each tour and whether they’re worth it.
+You don’t need to do all four tours, so I recommend using my guide to the best Coron island hopping tours to check out my detailed summary of each tour and whether they’re worth it.

-If you’re tight on time, you can use the short summary below:
+If you’re tight on time, you can use my short summary below:

 Option 1: The Coron Ultimate Tour